 - You want to give access of a specific section to an entire group without entering all their names.

 - You want certain fields to display only based on the data shown in other fields.

 - You want to achieve all the above across various stages or steps in the business process.

-The BPM solution you choose should be able to easily handle all of these situations.
+The BPM Suite you choose should be able to easily handle all of these situations.